-We looked into the lives of a few million people, and one thing every one of them had in common: Number of hours they all spend on the internet (especially social networks).
-It turns out that people from the ages 15-80 spend about 2-3 hours on the internet every day, on an average.
+We looked into the lives of a few million people, and one thing every one of them had in common: The number of hours they all spend on the internet (especially social networks).
+It turns out that people from the ages 15-80 spend about 2-3 hours on the internet every day, on average.
 So, if you don’t really have a good social media image for your brand, you might just be missing out on quite a wide gamut of audience.

 If you haven’t really started your brand’s social media handles, or if you haven’t explored the benefits that a good social media marketing stint can reap, then you’re in for a treat, coz we present for you, a complete guide on how to change your brand’s social media image.

 If this hasn’t been stated enough in almost every single blog that you might have come across, we’d like to reiterate it once more, just to make you believe it.

 Never ever put up a single post on any of your social media handles without a visual treat to your followers.
 Research shows that not many people prefer reading lengthy updates online, without any images or videos attached.
 Although adding an image seems like a pretty basic, and a very simple idea, it just makes a particular post more desirable to click.

 And if you wish to make your posts even more interesting, add an info-graphic along.

 2. Look for emotions